vis-kid/octopress_drafts_previewer/source/_posts/2015-10-01-Neat-Variables.markdown

 [codepen example](http://codepen.io/vis-kid/pen/zvZypr)

 #### Attention!
-If you decide that you want to change the width of your gutter via a different variable for your modular scale you should not forget to change this unit in your columns as well.
+If you decide that you want to change the width of your gutter via a different variable for your modular scale you should not forget to change this unit for your columns as well.

 Sass:
 ``` sass